NSnietol/strive-for-excellence/technical-debt-management/recognizing-technical-debt.md

 ## Other Indicators
 Common red flags signaling that tech debt is about to reach the crisis stage include:

-Difficulties integrating new developers
+Difficulties integrating new developers : Antidote, create an onboarding plan.
-Knowledge transfer issues
+Knowledge transfer issues : Antidote, create a knowledge sharing process.
-Issues with functional and non-functional requirements Regular complaints from your engineering team
+Issues with functional and non-functional requirements : Antidote, analyze application metrics.
+Regular complaints from your engineering team : Antidote, create a feedback loop ( Conduct retrospective)